 The number of start-ups in an economy is often seen as the headline metric of 'enterprise' and 'entrepreneurial ability'.
 Start-ups have been rising steadily in recent years but this trend does display some spatial variation across the UK (Figure 1).
-The South East, and especially London, has the largest rate of startups and there are generally smaller numbers of start-ups as we move north and west.
+The South East, and especially London, has the largest rate of start-ups and there are generally smaller numbers of start-ups as we move north and west.
 However, there are some notable exceptions in England as West of England (Bristol) and the three northern city-regions of Manchester, Leeds and Liverpool also exhibit high rates of start-up on a par with the South East.
-Generally, start-up rates in Northern Ireland and Wales are much lower than elsewhere and in Scotland there is a great variation between higher rates in Aberdeen and Edinburgh and some of the lowest rates in Dumfries and Galloway.
+Generally, start-up rates in Northern Ireland and Wales are much lower than elsewhere and in Scotland there is a great variation between higher rates in Dumfries and Galloway.